Chapter 12: oving Forward

 As they approached, the duke was pacing on the porch.

-“All’s well, Your Grace,” Kennah reassured.
+“All’s well, Your Grace,” Kennah said.
 “We’re here.”

-Sarah gave a bow and he chuckled.
-The deep moans of advanced labor met them when she and Sarah entered.
+The deep moans of advanced labor met them when they entered.
 The birth was close.
-Lyrena still swayed in her husband’s arms from the power of the last surge.
+Lyrena swayed in her husband’s arms from the power of the last surge.

-Farr Castle
+Waxing Crescent, Early Summer, Farr Castle

-He missed the boy.
+He missed the boy, well, a man now, a captain.
 Especially when Caileagh went to her chamber to sleep, leaving him alone.
 That hadn’t always been true.
 There’d been others to warm and entertain him.
 There still were.
-But it was Steven that Gaelib yearned for.
-Steven with his big, beautiful smile.
-Steven who reverently sought to please him.
-Steven, who had been gone for seven long years.
+But they lacked his innocent touch.
+All the others he’d trained lost that quality after only a few sessions.
+So he gave them back to Caileagh.

+How he missed him.
 He sighed, shut his eyes, and recalled fourteen years earlier…

-This morning she entered and held the door open as six little children shuffled in.
+That morning, she entered and held the door open as six little children shuffled in.
 All were about four years old and jumped about as she opened a package.
 Gaelib covered his nose while surveying the stained rags they wore.

 He did the same, his eyes on her.

 Caileagh stepped into a tub of warm water in a corner and encouraged a small dark-haired boy to join her.
-As she removed his clothes, she told him they would all receive new shirts after she bathed them.
+As she removed his clothes, she told him they would all receive fresh shirts after she bathed them.
 The other children hesitated, looking down at their tattered, soiled clothes.
 Once she had coaxed the first, the others began undressing as well.

 Gaelib enjoyed watching them as he tossed their pungent, discarded rags, one after the other, into the fire.
 He lifted each child out of the water when she’d finished with them and handed them a piece of bread.

-After they were all clean, they played ‘pinch or kiss,’ Caileagh chasing them around, pinching their cheek or kissing it.
+After they were all clean, they played “pinch or kiss,” Caileagh chasing them around, pinching their cheek, or kissing it.
 Everyone giggled and laughed.

 It reminded him of the sweltering summer days he, Sagen, and the other boys had played in the royal baths.